Agbe: Economy and livelihood

 Historically Friday was the Market day of Agbe but Since 2004, it has been changed to Saturday by order of the local administration this day Saturday is the market day.

 History and culture

 History

 The history of the tabia is strongly confounded with the history of Tembien.

 Religion and churches

-Agbe is the birthplace of Ligaba Guangul Riese, who was the palace protocol of Emperor Yohannes IV.
+Agbe is the birthplace of Ligaba Guangul Riese, who was the palace protocol of Yohannes IV.